Classification of Discrete Dynamical Systems Based on Transients

 Abstract

-In order to develop systems capable of modeling artificial life, we need to identify which systems can produce complex behavior.
+In order to develop systems capable of artificial evolution, we need to identify which systems can produce complex behavior.
 We present a novel classification method applicable to any class of deterministic discrete space and time dynamical systems.
-The method distinguishes between different asymptotic behaviors of a system’s average computation time before entering a loop.
-When applied to elementary cellular automata, we obtain classification results, which correlate very well with Wolfram’s manual classification.
-Further, we use it to classify 2D cellular automata to show that our technique can easily be applied to more complex models of computation.
-We believe this classification method can help to develop systems, in which complex structures emerge.
+The method is based on classifying the asymptotic behavior of the average computation time in a given system before entering a loop.
+We were able to identify a critical region of behavior that corresponds to a phase transition from ordered behavior to chaos across various classes of dynamical systems.
+To show that our approach can be applied to many different computational systems, we demonstrate the results of classifying cellular automata, Turing machines, and random Boolean networks.
+Further, we use this method to classify 2D cellular automata to automatically find those with interesting, complex dynamics.
+We believe that our work can be used to design systems in which complex structures emerge.
+Also, it can be used to compare various versions of existing attempts to model open-ended evolution.

 Publication